apatlpo/mit_equinox/hal/lib_install.md

 # ask aurelien
 ```

-For conda, you need to deactivate ssl in .condarc:
+For conda, you need to deactivate ssl in `.condarc`:
 ```
 cat ~/.condarc
 ssl_verify: false